Parks and Recreation >> Therapeutic Recreation

 Douglas County Parks and Recreation's Therapeutic Recreation Section consistently offers opportunities for those persons who are interested in volunteering by supporting our local athletes.
 By becoming a volunteer, you may be eligible to receive free training by Special Olympics Certified Coaches, lodging during State competitions, as well as transportation.

-We additionally offer Unifed Sports in basketball, softball, bocce, tennis, and power-lifting.
+We additionally offer Unified Sports in basketball, softball, bocce, tennis, equestrian, swimming, track and field, bowling, and power-lifting.
 Special Olympics Unified Sports is an initiative that combines approximately equal numbers of Special Olympics athletes and athletes without intellectual disabilities (called Partners) on sports teams for training and competition.
 Age and ability matching of athletes and Partners is defined on a sport-by-sport basis.
 Please contact the Therapeutic Coordinator at 770.920.7129 for more information.

 VSA Arts of Georgia